-24. The accounting authority is responsible for the other information.
+- 23. The accounting authority is responsible for the other information.
 The other information comprises the information included in the annual report, which includes the directors' report, audit committee's report and company secretary's certificate, as required by the Companies Act.
-The other information does not include the financial statements, the auditor's report and those selected objectives presented in the annual performance report that have been specifically reported on in the auditor's report.

-- 25. My opinion on the financial statements and findings on the reported performance information and compliance with legislation do not cover the other information and I do not express an audit opinion or any form of assurance conclusion thereon. - 26.
-In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and the selected objectives presented in the annual performance report, or my knowledge obtained during the audit, or otherwise appears to be materially misstated. - 27.
-I did not receive the other information prior to the date of this auditor's report.
-When I do receive and read this information, and if I conclude that there is a material misstatement therein, I am required to communicate the matter to those charged with governance and request that the other information be corrected.
-If the other information is not corrected, I may have to retract this auditor's report and re-issue an amended report as appropriate.
-However, if it is corrected this will not be necessary.
+The other information does not include the financial statements, the auditor's report and those selected objectives presented in the annual performance report that have been specifically reported in this auditor's report. - 24.
+My opinion on the financial statements and findings on the reported performance information and compliance with legislation do not cover the other information and I do not express an audit opinion or any form of assurance conclusion on it. - 25.
+In connection with my audit, my responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements and the selected objectives presented in the annual performance report, or my knowledge obtained in the audit, or otherwise appears to be materially misstated. - 26.
+I have nothing to report in this regard.